mzurki/reachy_mini_conversation_app/README.md

 colorTo: blue
 sdk: static
 pinned: false
-short_description: Tell DJ Reachy what kind of song you want, and watch as it generates music and grooves along!
+short_description: Request a song.
+DJ Reachy writes it, plays it, and dances to it in sync.
 tags:
   - reachy_mini
   - reachy_mini_python_app